Flows of geometric structures: Introduction

 The Riemannian first and second Bianchi identities are

 where the latter contracts in $i,a$ to

 \textbf{Acknowledgements:}

 The authors are grateful to Udhav Fowdar and also to the members of the Math AmSud (21-Math-06) collaboration Geometric Structures and Moduli Spaces, for several stimulating discussions during the Workshop at Universidad Nacional de Córdoba in August-September 2022.
+The first-named author also would like to thank Andrey Soldatenkov, Misha Verbitsky, Alexis Garcia, Renan Assimos, Gonçalo Oliveira and Jason Lotay for illuminating discussions that helped improve this paper.
+Finally, the authors are thankful to the anonymous referee for the careful reading, numerous constructive comments and detailed suggestions that considerably benefited the article.

-EL and HSE benefited from an ongoing CAPES-COFECUB bilateral collaboration (2018-2022), granted by the Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES) – Finance Code 001 [88881.143017/2017-01], and COFECUB [MA 898/18], and from a CAPES-MathAmSud (2021-2023) grant [88881.520221/2020-01].
+EL and HSE benefited from a CAPES-COFECUB bilateral collaboration (2018-2022), granted by the Brazilian Coordination for the Improvement of Higher Education Personnel (CAPES) – Finance Code 001 [88881.143017/2017-01], and COFECUB [MA 898/18], and from a CAPES-MathAmSud (2021-2023) grant [88881.520221/2020-01].
 HSE has also been funded by the São Paulo Research Foundation (Fapesp) \mbox{[2018/21391-1]} and the Brazilian National Council for Scientific and Technological Development (CNPq) \mbox{[307217/2017-5]}.
 DF was funded by the postdoctoral scholarship [88887.643728/2021-00] of the CAPES-COFECUB collaboration.
 AM was funded by the São Paulo Research Foundation (Fapesp) [2021/08026-5].
 All four authors are members of the Fapesp-ANR BRIDGES [2021/04065-6] collaboration.